 Sincere members of that church would be shocked to learn that many of those who today call themselves Christians can trace their faith not to Peter, but to Simon Magus, mentioned in Acts 8!
 This Simon Magus was at the heart of the apostasy that turned much of the first-century Church away from Christ’s teachings.

 Scripture recounts that all of Samaria gave heed to Simon Magus as someone great, calling him “the great power of God” (Acts 8:9–10).
-That phrase represents Simon’s “claim to be the bearer of divine revelation” (The New Testament Environment, Lohse, p.
+That phrase represents Simon’s “claim to be the bearer of divine revelation” (Eduard Lohse, The New Testament Environment, translated by John Steely, 1976, p.
 269).
 Simon received baptism and became a nominal Christian, but the Apostle Peter recognized Simon as being “poisoned by bitterness and bound by iniquity” (Acts 8:23).
 Simon’s Samaritan religion was also greatly influenced by Greek philosophy, and early Christian writers reviled him.
-Eerdman’s Handbook to the History of Christianity notes: “Early Christian writers regarded Simon as the fount of all heresies” (p.
+Eerdmans’ Handbook to the History of Christianity notes that “early Christian writers unanimously regarded Simon as the fount of all heresies” (ed.
+Tim Dowley, 1977, p.
 100).
-The Encyclopaedia Britannica (11th ed.) in its article on Simon Magus identifies him as the “founder of a school of Gnostics and as a father of heresy.”
-Noted historian Edward Gibbon says the Gnostics “blended with the faith of Christ many sublime but obscure tenets which they derived from oriental philosophy” (The Triumph of Christendom in the Roman Empire, p.
-15).
+The Encyclopaedia Britannica says he is identified “as the founder of post-Christian Gnosticism, a dualist religious sect advocating salvation through secret knowledge, and as the archetypal heretic of the Christian Church” (15th edition, Micropaedia, 1983, vol. 9, p.
+219).
+Noted historian Edward Gibbon says that “the Gnostics blended with the faith of Christ many sublime but obscure tenets, which they derived from oriental philosophy” (The History of the Decline and Fall of the Roman Empire, p.
+172).